 Whether given as a memorial, in recognition of a happy occasion, or as an expression of honor and esteem, a tribute gift to Howard County Library System is a satisfying way to remember someone special.

-To make a Tribute Gift, establish a Tribute Fund, or to contribute to one of the established Tribute Funds listed below you may CONTRIBUTE NOW online or print the DONATION FORM and mail it with your check or credit card.
+To make a Tribute Gift, establish a Tribute Fund, or to contribute to one of the established Tribute Funds listed below you may CONTRIBUTE NOW online.
 Please note your fund of choice in the form’s Other Comments section.

 - Dr. Sydney L. Cousin Memorial Fund : Contributions to this fund will support educational initiatives and classes across Howard County Library System.
 (DONATE HERE)